Towards Healthcare

 • In February 2024, in nations that recognize the CE mark, Roche declared that it had introduced three new coagulation tests for the oral Factor Xa inhibitors: rivaroxaban, edoxaban, and apixaban.

-By application, the atrial fibrillation segment held a significant share of the direct oral anticoagulants (DOACs) market in 2023.
+By application, the atrial fibrillation segment held a significant share of the market.
 The most prevalent clinically relevant heart rhythm problem, atrial fibrillation (AF), is regarded as an epidemic of cardiovascular disease in the twenty-first century.
 According to projection studies, the number of people with AF is expected to increase to 15.9 million in America by 2050 and 17.9 million in Europe by 2060.
 Both North American and European recommendations advocate direct oral anticoagulants (DOACs) as the first-line treatment for atrial fibrillation patients in order to prevent ischemic stroke.

 Recent Developments